 The short-term measures will be captured in the Revised Strategy, scheduled to be adopted in 2023 at MEPC 80.
-These measures are based on data collected through the Fourth IMO Greenhouse Gas Study (the Fourth Study), which was commissioned to gather historical emissions estimates for international shipping for the period 2012 to 2018, and seeking to predict possible scenarios for future international shipping emissions (2018-2050).
-The Fourth Study was issued on 4 August 202041 and concluded that, based on historical emissions and projections, the target of a 50 per cent reduction in carbon emissions across global shipping by 2050 is feasible.
-The study was approved by the IMO at MEPC 75 and has been well received by commentators, who note that the study parameters are realistic and reflective of the likely levels of global shipping activity in the coming years.
+These measures are based on data collected through the Fourth IMO Greenhouse Gas Study (the Fourth Study), which was commissioned to gather historical emissions estimates for international shipping for the period 2012 to 2018, and seeks to predict possible scenarios for future international shipping emissions (2018-2050).
+The Fourth Study was issued on 4 August 202040 and concluded that, based on historical emissions and projections, the target of a 50 per cent reduction in carbon emissions across global shipping by 2050 is feasible, although there remain calls from the private sector for the IMO to show more ambition, namely to target net zero emissions by 2050.